 What Will I Study?

 Global supply chain students learn about each aspect of a supply chain in detail and how to make each aspect work together in the best way possible.
 A supply chain consists of all the steps that lead to the production of goods and services, including supplier and distribution channels.
 Effective supply chain managers optimize all of these steps so that the right amount and the right type of goods and services are delivered to customers at the right time.
-Good managers also understand how to coordinate the links of the supply chain to maintain quality and customer satisfaction while keeping costs low.
+Good supply chain professionals also understand how to coordinate the links of the supply chain to maintain and improve quality and customer satisfaction while keeping costs low.

-Students will develop managerial-level decision-making ability through repeated practice problem-solving in realistic supply chain scenarios.
+Students will develop managerial-level decision-making ability through repeated problem-solving in realistic supply chain scenarios.
 They learn to integrate technology and data-analysis skills with supply chain frameworks and principles.
 Courses will also focus on developing interpersonal and customer-relationship management skills, as well as global competence and awareness.

-Graduates will be prepared for managerial positions in the supply chain field, including purchasing, inventory and supplies, logistics and transportation, and operations.
+Graduates will be prepared for managerial positions in the supply chain field, including purchasing, inventory and supplies, logistics and transportation, quality, and operations.

-Students are also heavily encouraged to complete an internship during the spring/summer after their first year in the program.
+Students are also strongly encouraged to complete an internship during the spring/summer after their first year in the program.
 No academic credit is required, but an internship is almost essential to finding a good job after graduation.